Designer023/development-guidelines/99_about.md

     git commit -am 'updated the docs specific text here'

-Merge the updated `gh-pages` branch with yours and then if there are no conflicts merge yours with `gh-pages`
+Merge the updated `gh-pages` branch with yours, fix any conflicts, and then merge yours with `gh-pages`

     git checkout gh-pages
     git pull
     git checkout my-new-branch
     git merge gh-pages

-Now your branch is upto date with `gh-pages` and you can merge and push your changes.
+Now your branch is up to date with `gh-pages` and you can merge and push your changes.

     git checkout gh-pages
     git merge my-new-branch
     git push

-Github will complile and update the site files and the site will update.
+Github will compile and update the site files.

 ###What is Markdown